 Expect to see gopher tortoises or the sandy mounds that mark their burrows.
-Keep an eye out for eastern indigo snakes and Sherman’s fox squirrels.
+Keep an eye out for eastern indigo snakes and southern fox squirrels.
 Red-bellied, downy, pileated and red-headed woodpeckers are often spotted on standing snags where they search for insects and excavate nesting cavities.
 This quiet site affords an excellent opportunity to listen for Bachman’s sparrows, eastern towhees, orchard orioles, pine warblers and white-eyed vireos.
 Look for tracks of mammals and reptiles in the sandy trails and enjoy displays of wildflowers in the spring and fall.
-Watch overhead for turkey vultures, red-shouldered and red-tailed hawks, and Southeastern American kestrels.
+Watch overhead for Southeastern American kestrels and red-shouldered and red-tailed hawks.

 Check out other species recorded from Bell Ridge Longleaf WEA, or add observations of your own, by visiting the Bell Ridge Longleaf WEA Nature Trackers project.

 Add your bird observations to the Bell Ridge Longleaf WEA eBird Hotspot.

 The Bachman’s sparrow is one of the signature species of mature, open pine forests, once the predominant habitat across a broad swath of Florida and the southern U.S. Over the last century, the extent of these forests has drastically declined due to logging, conversion to other uses and fire exclusion.
 As a result, there have been large population declines of the Bachman’s sparrow and other species that occupy this same habitat, including the federally endangered red-cockaded woodpecker.